darksipu/cell-games/README.md

 In development
 ----

-Soon, I'll upload my prototype for a live quorum sensing exercise through (hopefully), as webb app, for which I'd definitely appreciate any help/feedback.
+Soon (_**ETA** January 2018_), I'll upload my prototype for a live quorum sensing exercise through (hopefully), as webb app, for which I'd definitely appreciate any help/feedback.